yuriykuntsyak/tricount-scraper/README.md

 # tricount-cli
 Unofficial cli client to interact with [tricount.com](https://tricount.com).

-Developed in response of unavailability of tricount's API for public use.
+Developed in response of unavailability of Tricount's API for public use.

 ## Features
 _TBD_